banos/xxtmp-testmvc/examples/socketstream/readme.md

 	npm install
 	npm start

-Open http://localhost:3000 in two side-by-side browser windows, add a todo, and see the magic.
+Open http://localhost:3000 in two side-by-side browser windows, add a tobuy, and see the magic.

 ## Internal

 How to publish to our Heroku remote:

-- `git remote add heroku-todomvc-socketstream master` *(first time only)*
+- `git remote add heroku-tobuymvc-socketstream master` *(first time only)*
-- `git subtree push --prefix examples/socketstream heroku-todomvc-socketstream master`
+- `git subtree push --prefix examples/socketstream heroku-tobuymvc-socketstream master`